Teaching Excellence Program

 The Teaching Excellence Program is structured around key discipline groups and responsive pedagogies.

-The Teaching Excellence Program is designed for teachers with a minimum of 3 years’ teaching experience from Victorian government, independent and Catholic schools.
+The Teaching Excellence Program is designed for highly skilled teachers with a minimum of 3 years’ teaching experience from Victorian government, independent and Catholic schools.

 Note: be sure to read the detailed information on the application process, including eligibility requirements, before applying.